shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-PublishYourApp.md

 #### Resigning App

-If you have an unsigned build (.ipa), you will need to resign it.
+Once you have an unsigned build (.ipa), you will need to resign it.
 You can do it quickly with the Terminal by using Fastlane's [sigh](https://github.com/fastlane/fastlane/tree/master/sigh) tool.

 Once sigh is installed, use: